AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-introduction.md

 *	Less setup and configuration.
 See [Provision Hadoop clusters in HDInsight](hdinsight-hadoop-provision-linux-clusters.md).
 *	High availability and reliability.
 See [HDInsight availability and reliability](hdinsight-high-availability-linux.md).
-*	Security and governance through integration with Active Directory.
 *	Dynamic scaling without interrupting jobs
 *   Component updates and current versions.
 See [Hadoop components and versions on HDInsight][component-versioning].
 *   Integration with other Azure services, including [Web apps](/app-service-web/) and [SQL Database](/sql-database/)